 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-Cancelling the request for proposals has led us to have an in-house staff dedicated to the port, so we currently have two of our employees working there and have been very busy this summer.
+Cancelling the request for proposals has led us to have an in-house staff dedicated to the port, so we currently have two of our employees working there and I have been very busy this summer.
 I applaud the work that they're doing.
-That's the model that we will be leaning towards coming in the future because the work that they're doing is very good.
+That's the model that we will be leaning towards in the coming future because the work that they're doing is very good.
 Thank you, Mr. Speaker.